Saturday, December 21, 2024

 Today, Gunnison leans into its rich history of ranching, agriculture, mining with the addition of tourism and outdoor recreation opportunities that bring many more people through the community.

-6 things we love about this college town
+6 things we love about this college town!

 We had a wonderful day in Gunnison!
 We started with a hike on the edge of town, and then coffee and lunch downtown.
 We spent the afternoon wandering around – below are our favorite things we experienced and learned about.

-#1.Walking / Hiking trails – there are several conveniently located in town!
+#1.Walking / Hiking Trails – there are several conveniently located in town!

 We enjoyed the Van Tuyl Trail which was flat, scenic, and a perfect way to start out our visit to Gunnision!
 I learned later that Gunnison features a wide assortment of parks, with some amazing amenities… check them out at this link!

-#2.Historic downtown – fun brews, microbrews and other Third Places!
+#2.
+Historic downtown – fun brews, microbrews and other Fun Places!

 After our hike, we drove downtown, to look for a place to eat and enjoy the high-energy vibe!
 We started with Coffee at Tributary Coffee Roasters and later we had lunch at the High Alpine Brewing company.
 Needing more caffein for the trip home, we also had coffee at the Double Shot Cyclery Coffee Shop before we left… what a fun afternoon!

-#3.Western State campus – beautiful walking campus with cool public art!
+#3.
+Western State campus – beautiful walking campus with cool public art!

 Once we finished lunch and exploring downtown Gunnison, we headed the couple blocks over to the Western State campus.
 We enjoyed the architecture of the buildings as well as the impressive examples of public art.